CoderDojoDC/utf8_to_binary/README.md

 form of a string in a way that can be copy/pasted.
 It was very helpful when creating the cards.

+Before you can build it, make sure that you have a C++ compiler and QT5.
+On Ubuntu, you can get this by running the following at a shell prompt:

+    sudo apt-get install g++ qt5-default

+To build, change to the utf8tobinary directory and do the following:

+    qmake utf8tobinary.pro
+    make

+The executable will be in the directory.
+To run it type:

+    ./utf8tobinary

 ## Notes

 The original CSED Week 2013 activity differs from this activity in a couple